ortus-docs/wirebox-docs/component-annotations/README.md

 # Component Annotations

-The following are all the annotations that are discovered by WireBox on any component declaration that WireBox constructs:
+A part from using the configuration binder, you can also leverage component annotations to dictate behavior on the object.

 | Annotation | Type | Description |
 | --- | --- | --- |